Cao Ren: Campaign against Yuan Shao

-In 200, when the forces of Cao Cao and Yuan Shao were locked in a stalemate at the Battle of Guandu, Yuan sent Liu Bei with an army to support the rebellions against Cao Cao in Yinjiang (氵隱疆; southwest of present-day Xuchang, Henan), roughly 8.3 km south of the capital.
+In 200, when the forces of Cao Cao and Yuan Shao were locked in a stalemate at the Battle of Guandu, Yuan sent Liu Bei with an army to support the rebellions against Cao Cao in Yinjiang (㶏疆; southwest of present-day Xuchang, Henan), roughly 8.3 km south of the capital.
 Cao Cao became worried about such developments in the territories under his control, so he sent Cao Ren to suppress the uprisings.
 Cao Ren observed that the rebels dared to create trouble because they had Liu Bei's support, but the men under Liu were newly recruited and inexperienced, so it was not difficult to defeat them.
 Cao Ren targeted the rebel chief Liu Pi and killed him in battle, and subsequently defeated Liu Bei as well.
 Yuan Shao attempted to cut off Cao Cao's route to the west by sending Han Meng (韓猛) southwest.
 Cao Ren responded to the threat by defeating Han Meng at Jiluo Hill (雞洛山; located 50 li northeast of present-day Xinmi, Henan).
 Yuan Shao became afraid and did not dare to send out his troops.
 Cao Ren and Shi Huan (史渙) later led a force to attack a convoy transporting supplies to Yuan Shao's camp and destroyed the food supplies.

 After Cao Cao's victory at Guandu, Cao Ren continued to join Cao Cao in his campaigns against Yuan Shao's heirs in the early 3rd century.
 During one battle near Hu Pass (壺關; present-day Huguan County, Shanxi), Cao Cao gave orders that all the enemy troops would be buried alive after the city fell.
 However, after several days of siege, Cao Cao's forces were unable to capture the city.
 Cao Ren then told Cao Cao, "When we besiege a city, we must leave the defenders with a final option of surrendering.
 Now, as you've already said that the defenders would be slaughtered after the city is taken, all of them would definitely put up fierce resistance.
 Besides, the city's fortifications are strong and the defenders have much supplies, so our forces would suffer heavy casualties if we attack, and we will be held up here if we switch to a defensive stance.
 It's not a wise choice to besiege a city whose defenders are willing to fight to the death."
 Cao Cao heeded Cao Ren's advice, and the enemy surrendered later.
 After the campaign, Cao Ren received the title of a "Marquis of a Chief Village" (都亭侯) for his contributions.